Axia-Tech/AXIA-wiki/docs/general/faq.md

 ### What is the block time of the Relay Chain?

-Both the AXIALunar and AXIASolar networks are currently operating at a rate of one block every six seconds.
+Both the AXIALunar and AXIACoin networks are currently operating at a rate of one block every six seconds.

 This may be changed in the future.
 It may go as low as two to three seconds after optimizations, or potentially increase in order to handle the capacity of the parachain networking in a live environment.

-### Does AXIASolar have smart contracts?
+### Does AXIACoin have smart contracts?

 No - and yes.
-The AXIASolar Relay Chain does not implement smart contracts natively.
-The reason for not having smart contracts on the Relay Chain is part of the design philosophy for AXIASolar that dictates that the Relay Chain should be the minimal logic required to accomplish its job.
+The AXIACoin Relay Chain does not implement smart contracts natively.
+The reason for not having smart contracts on the Relay Chain is part of the design philosophy for AXIACoin that dictates that the Relay Chain should be the minimal logic required to accomplish its job.

-However, AXIASolar will be a platform for other chains that _do_ implement smart contracts.
-It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of AXIASolar.
-Additionally, existing smart contract chains can connect to AXIASolar as a parachain, or via a bridge.
+However, AXIACoin will be a platform for other chains that _do_ implement smart contracts.
+It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of AXIACoin.
+Additionally, existing smart contract chains can connect to AXIACoin as a parachain, or via a bridge.

-While the AXIASolar Relay Chain does not implement smart contracts directly, undoubtedly there will be parachains that do.
-So it's better to say that the AXIASolar _ecosystem_ has smart contracts versus "AXIASolar has smart contracts."
+While the AXIACoin Relay Chain does not implement smart contracts directly, undoubtedly there will be parachains that do.
+So it's better to say that the AXIACoin _ecosystem_ has smart contracts versus "AXIACoin has smart contracts."

-### How will the AXIASolar Relay Chain connect to external chains in the ecosystem?
+### How will the AXIACoin Relay Chain connect to external chains in the ecosystem?

-One of the cornerstone interoperability technologies being researched and developed for deployment on AXIASolar is cross-chain bridges.
+One of the cornerstone interoperability technologies being researched and developed for deployment on AXIACoin is cross-chain bridges.
 Bridges come in a variety of flavors with varying levels of trust associated with them.
-AXIASolar is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
+AXIACoin is predominantly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
 Bridge efforts are being worked on in concert with other projects in the ecosystem.
-Eventually, there will be bridges between AXIASolar and most of the other major chains.
+Eventually, there will be bridges between AXIACoin and most of the other major chains.

 ## SOLAR

 ### What is the difference between SOLAR (old) and new SOLAR?

-The SOLAR (old) unit on AXIASolar was at twelve decimal places, otherwise known as 1e12 Plancks.
+The SOLAR (old) unit on AXIACoin was at twelve decimal places, otherwise known as 1e12 Plancks.
 On 21 August, 2020, Denomination Day, the SOLAR (old) value was redenominated to 1e10 (10_000_000_000, or ten billion) Plancks, meaning that the new SOLAR was valued at ten decimal places.
 Following the [redenomination](redenomination.md), the new SOLAR is called SOLAR.